billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

 are where all program logic such as addition, subtraction, and comparisons take place.
 Linux simply requires that certain registers be loaded with certain parameter values before making a system call.
-FIXMEAMPeax-indexed; is always required to be loaded with the system call number.
+%eax; is always required to be loaded with the system call number.
 For the other registers, however, each system call has different requirements.
-In the ``exit`` system call, FIXMEAMPebx-indexed; is required to be loaded with the exit status.
+In the ``exit`` system call,
+%ebx; is required to be loaded with the exit status.
 We will discuss different system calls as they are needed.
 For a list of common system calls and what is required to be in each register, see :ref:`syscallap`